 ‘Righteousness’ and ‘judgment’ are probably closely linked.
 The world (seen most immediately as the unbelieving Jews) applied wrong standards of righteousness, and therefore judged Jesus to be an unrighteous man, Jn 9:24; cf Jn 7:24.

-“You will see me no longer” – How does this contribute to the conviction of ‘righteousness’?
+“You will see me no longer” – meaning the disciples (not ‘they’ but ‘you’).
+How does this contribute to the conviction of ‘righteousness’?
 Perhaps the meaning is simply, ‘he will convince them that right is on my side, by showing that I go to the Father when I pass from your sight‘ (NEB, emphasis added).
 Or possibly Jesus is referring to that ‘living by faith, not by sight’ of which he would speak to Thomas, Jn 20:29.

-“Concerning judgment” – Judging truly, as opposed to the false and superficial judgements of his accusers (cf. Jn 7:24).
+“He will prove the world wrong…concerning judgment” – Judging truly, as opposed to the false and superficial judgments of his accusers (cf. Jn 7:24).

 “The prince of this world now stands condemned” – ‘The prince of this world’ is Satan, the false accuser, ‘the distorter of true judgement’ (Kruse).
 In fact, the one who was condemned on the cross was not Jesus, but Satan.
 And his present condemnation (Jn 12:31) anticipates his final expulsion, Rev 20:10.